 Prior to approving a family's request to move under portability, the initial PHA must contact the receiving PHA via e-mail or other confirmed delivery method to determine whether the receiving PHA will administer or absorb the family's voucher.
-Based on the receiving PHA's response, the initial PHA must determine whether it will approve or deny the move [Notice PIH 2012-42].
+Based on the receiving PHA's response, the initial PHA must determine whether it will approve or deny the move [Notice PIH 24 CFR 982.355(c)(3)].